How to Fix “No Device Drivers Were Found” Error Installing Windows?

 Pasting drivers into the USB

-10. Boot from your USB, and when the “No Device Drivers Were Found” error appears, click Browse.
+10. Boot from the USB.
+When the “No Device Drivers Were Found” error appears, click Browse.

-11. Navigate to the ‘drivers’ folder within the Windows installation USB directory.
+11. Navigate to the ‘drivers’ folder on the USB.

 12. Select the appropriate driver and click Next.